qkzk/fm/development.md

 #### Summary

 - Fuzzy finder of file & fuzzy finder of line can open a file directly with ALt+Enter.
+- Themes.
+Set a theme in your config file like `default` or `tokyonight`.
+It refers to a file `~/.config/fm/themes/tokyonight.yml`.
+The settings haven't change.
+Colors from your current config won't be read.
+- Preview from a custom command.
+See `~/config/fm/previewer.yaml`.
+It will be matched first, _before_ plugins and internal configs.

 ##### Bugfixes